-• a low voltage or dead battery
+- a low voltage or dead battery

-- disconnected battery - the liftgate is manually closed and left ajar (unlatched) - To reset the power liftgate: - 1.
+- disconnected battery

+- the liftgate is manually closed and left ajar (unlatched)

+To reset the power liftgate:

+- 1. Disconnect the battery for 20 seconds then, reconnect the battery. - 2.
 Manually close and fully latch the liftgate.

-2. Power open the liftgate by using the keyfob or instrument panel button.
+3. Power open the liftgate by using the remote entry transmitter or instrument panel button.

 Note: If the power liftgate system is turned <OFF> in the message center, the system cannot be activated with the outside release handle or rear cargo area control button.
 The system will need to be turned <ON> to resume operation with the outside release handle or rear cargo area control button.
-The Power Liftgate is still operational through the use of the Key Fob and IP button when the Power Liftgate is turned off in the Message center.
+The Power Liftgate is still operational through the use of the Remote entry transmitter and IP button when the Power Liftgate is turned off in the Message center.